 When a notice is sent to user(s) it will in the case of a voting-process contain a message that includes the voting/acknowledgement information:

 When you choose to vote to execute whatever this message is about, you will be sent to the confirmation page of AURORA.
-There you will be asked to login if you are not already logged in and then you will be asked if you wish to confirm or not?
+There you will be asked to login if you are not already logged in and then you will be asked if you wish to acknowledge the notification or not?

 We would like to underline that the AURORA voting process is completely performed by digital ballots and we do not foresee creating support for any physical notices whereby a mail-man will knock on your door and ask for physical ballotting.
 Reaching the required votes in a voting process is completely by popular vote.
 No voting-processes are rigged, faked or otherwise stolen.
 Except, we guess, that the research group administrator might be construed as having a heavy leaning towards giving certain members more votes than others or when AURORA keep the current dataset because of lame duck events and no or enough voting has taken place.
 This we call enlightened rule.